 In 2019, their location distributed $17 million worth of food, but in the first six months of 2020, they had already given away $19 million.
 Their operations have grown from a 26,000-square-foot space to an additional 90,000-square-foot warehouse, which was miraculously loaned to Midwest Food Bank in March.
 The generous donor even pays for the utilities on the space.

-To grow their financial support for the food bank and their other favorite causes, Eric and Mary have utilized an innovative giving strategy that they heard mentioned in a video featuring NCF giver, Alan Barnhart.
+To grow their financial support for the food bank and their other favorite causes, Eric and Mary have utilized an innovative giving strategy that they learned about in a video from another NCF giver.

-“Alan explained how the Lord had called him to give away the profits of his company, and he mentioned that the National Christian Foundation had helped him do it,” Eric says.
-“That’s when I knew that I had to call NCF.”
+He had explained how the Lord had called him to give away part of his business so that future company profits could fund his future charitable granting.
+“That’s when I knew that I had to call NCF,” Eric says.

 From the donation of a huge warehouse to new sources of food, help from the Arizona National Guard and even the city paying for their employees who were going to be furloughed to work here instead, it’s all God.